hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 * One and only one encounter start-time exists
 * One encounter end-time may exist
 * One and only one reference to the Citizen exists
+* A reference to the CarePlan may exist
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

 ## Condition